Grayscale image of a robotic arm in a clean, modern environment.

 To wrap up,

-Sorting and indexing medical records transform scattered records into a structured, readable format that makes your job easier and your plan stronger.
+Sorting index medical records transform scattered records into a structured, readable format that makes your job easier and your plan stronger.
 It helps you think clearly, stay organized, and work more efficiently throughout the case.
 When done right, it becomes the foundation for a defensible, and high-quality life care plan that’s easy to build, explain, and present with confidence.